-Local Nature Action Plan
+Local Climate and Nature Action Plan

 Bradley Stoke Town Council in partnership with South Gloucestershire Council and local community groups has recognised the importance of taking steps to address the ecological crisis our world is facing.
-A Local Nature Action Plan has been drawn up in order for us to take the necessary steps to stop the decline of biodiversity.
+A Local Climate and Nature Action Plan has been drawn up in order for us to take the necessary steps to stop the decline of biodiversity.

 Visit the South Gloucestershire Council website for further details about Climate and nature emergency community engagement.